Daring Greatly is a book in which author Brene’ Brown shares her research into the topic of vulnerability.

 Brene Brown says that we need to be vulnerable to fully appreciate love because while love can make us feel incredible, it has also the power to destroy us emotionally.

 Loving someone knowing they might betray us, or that things might not work out… That takes courage.
 And that’s vulnerability: opening our hearts and soul despite the risks.

 Brene Brown recounts the time she’s looking at her daughter dancing and being goofy.

-She turns to her husband commenting how funny it is she loves her daughter even more for being so vulnerable and inhibited, and how great it would be being loved like that.
+She turns to her husband, commenting how funny it is she loves her daughter even more for being so vulnerable and inhibited, and how great it would be to be loved like that.